Recipe Overview

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-I almost feel bad posting this recipe because it’s barely a recipe…but it’s a brownie waffle!
+I almost feel bad posting this recipe because it’s barely a recipe, but it’s a brownie waffle!
 If you haven’t tried this, you must.
-No shame in my game — even right down to the brownies from a box.
-I swear, Ghirardelli brownies are the best around.
+No shame in my game, I use a brownie mix from a box, and I’d say that Ghirardelli brownies are the best around.
 Every time I make them for anything, I get a compliment on my delicious brownies.

-Good news–they aren’t!
-It’s as easy as whipping up the brownie mix (add in an extra egg!) and throw the batter in the waffle maker!
-In three minutes, you’re dining on the perfect brownie waffle — soft on the inside and crispy on the outside.
+Making brownie waffles is as easy as whipping up the brownie mix (add in an extra egg!) and throw the batter in the waffle maker!
+In three minutes, you’re dining on the perfect brownie waffle: soft on the inside and crispy on the outside.

 The hardest part is trying to decide how to top it!
-Whipped cream, sprinkles, strawberries, hot fudge, caramel sauce, ice cream….all of the above?
+Whipped cream, sprinkles, strawberries, hot fudge, caramel sauce, ice cream, or all of the above?

 More Chocolate Recipes